Shared Ownership Mortgage Calculator

 Credit history

-A poor credit history can cause problems with how much a provider may be prepared to lend you, depending on the type of issue you’ve had and when it was registered.
+A poor credit history can affect how much a provider may be prepared to lend you, depending on the type of issue you’ve had and when it was registered.

-A lender using a sophisticated shared ownership mortgage calculator will be able to factor in how much you may be able to borrow if you have had any credit problems in the past.
+A lender using a sophisticated shared ownership mortgage calculator can factor in how much you may be able to borrow if you have had any credit problems in the past.

 Speak to a Shared Ownership mortgage expert